markd2/MarkDnD/session-notes.md

 goes on for quite the distance, until it stops.
 Which happens to be around where you are on the great map of the area.

-During this time, Bargain has been taking notes of the unfamiliar words(?).
-Perhaps someone back in Nextia can decipher them.

 ![](assets/borer.png)

 # Area Map